 This leads to a sensitive and frustrating situation.
 Woman may find themselves afraid of emasculating their partner by expressing they need more sex than they’re getting.
-Or they may wrestle with shame about having a high sex drive and not being “normal”.
-Or they may struggle with feeling the situation is indicitivate of them not being attractive enough or that something is wrong with the relationship.
-I know I’ve wrestled with all three.
+Or they may wrestle with “shame” surrounding having a high sex drive and not being “normal”.
+Or they may struggle with feeling the situation is indicative of them not being attractive enough or that something is wrong with the relationship.

 But rest assured—you are normal for wanting more sex than you’re getting!
 All couples struggle with managing differing libidos.
 The good news is you and your partner can navigate to a place where all parties are happy.

 It’s the old relationship cliche here again—you have to communicate.
 Your partner isn’t a mind reader.
 He may have no clue you want more sex than you’re having (and plenty of men will be thrilled to hear that’s the case).
 A simple conversation could be all you need to get you both racing for the bedroom more often.